ihebu/stark/README.md

 - Reporting bugs and errors
 - Adding new feautures and code
 - Sharing this project with anyone who might be interested

-For any information feel free to contact me through email : iheb.haboubi56@gmail.com